47chapters/letsgo/docs/reference/letsgo-cli.md

 Manipulates data in the _database_ component.
 Please read the [Data model](../backgound/data-model.md) to understand LetsGo's database structure.

-This set of commands is a thin shim over over the functionality of [@letsgo/db](./letsgo-db.md) module, described in [Access data in the database from code](../how-to/access-data-in-the-database-from-code.md).
+This set of commands is a thin shim over the functionality of [@letsgo/db](./letsgo-db.md) module, described in [Access data in the database from code](../how-to/access-data-in-the-database-from-code.md).

 #### yarn ops db ls